colefin8/node-2/README.md

 We usually will create a separate javascript file that will hold the controller functions.

+# Node 2 Additional Resources

+## Node and Express

+* https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Introduction — This is a great overview of Node and Express from MDN.

+* https://medium.com/@LindaVivah/the-beginners-guide-understanding-node-js-express-js-fundamentals-e15493462be1 — In-depth reading about Node and Express.

+* https://www.sohamkamani.com/blog/2018/05/30/understanding-how-expressjs-works/ — How Express works behind the scenes

+## Middleware

+* https://developer.mozilla.org/en-US/docs/Glossary/Middleware — Concise definition of middleware.

+* http://www.webdevelopmenthelp.net/2017/02/express-middleware-tutorial.html — An in-depth overview of middleware.

+* https://discuss.codecademy.com/t/how-does-app-use-work/384243 — How does app.use() work?

+* https://stackoverflow.com/questions/23259168/what-are-express-json-and-express-urlencoded — What does express.json() do?
+(Read second answer.)

+## Postman

+* https://www.digitalcrafts.com/blog/student-blog-what-postman-and-why-use-it — What is Postman and why use it?

 # Node 2 Mini Project

 https://github.com/DevMountain/node-2-mini